khushwantk/Trac-LDAP-Apache/README.md

 Created a secure integration of Apache and OpenLDAP for authenticating users in Trac Issue Tracker.

+Also created a Dockerfile for Trac as there is no official docker image.

 Used Apache mod_authnz_ldap and mod_auth_form for handling login/logout with session cookies.

 trac.ini : Trac's setting/config file